BezdezhskyDenis/Node-final-project/README.md

 #### Features:

 - **Log File Creation**: For each day, the logger creates a new log file in the `logs` directory.
 The log file is named after the current date (e.g., `2024-01-17.log`).
 If a file with that date already exists, the logger appends to the existing file.
-- **Log Content**: Each log entry includes the date and time of the request, the response status code, and the error message.
+- **Log Content**: Each log entry includes:
+  - the date and time of the request
+  - method
+  - URL route
+  - response status code
+  - error message.
 - **Log Directory**: All logs are stored in the `logs` directory at the root of the application.

 This logging system ensures that all critical errors are recorded, aiding in quick identification and resolution of issues affecting our users.